Measurement theory for language models

 Research

 Psychophysics spent a century developing rigorous methods for characterising noisy decision-making systems.
 Signal detection theory.
 Weber's Law.
 Metacognitive monitoring.
 Rivalry dynamics.
 These frameworks were built for minds.
-The question is whether they are equally revealing about machines.
+They turn out to be equally revealing about machines.

-A parallel thread uses child-scale language models as experimental tools.
-The goal is to probe the computational limits of distributional learning, and to test formal theories of word learning, inductive bias, and referential pragmatics against pre-registered boundary conditions.
+A parallel thread uses child-scale language models as experimental tools, testing formal theories of word learning, inductive bias, and referential pragmatics against pre-registered boundary conditions.

 Across both programmes, one question recurs.
 What does the model actually represent, and how would we know?